Why study media communication?

 - Work with our award winning student publications, The Echo (newspaper) and the Ilium (yearbook).

-- Work with Envision Productions, our in-house production team that creates chapel broadcasts, music programming, and a variety of projects for clients.
+- Work with Envision Productions, our in-house production team that produces chapel broadcasts, music programming, and a variety of projects for clients.

 - Work with WTUR, Taylor’s online radio station, as paid or volunteer staff, and host a radio show or work with the staff on campus events.

-All media communication department majors must complete an internship and Senior Capstone, a final course preparing you for the job market or graduate school and includes preparation of a professional portfolio.
+All media communication department majors must complete an internship and Senior Capstone, a final course preparing you for the job market or graduate school and requiring preparation of a professional portfolio.

 Affiliation with Collegiate and Professional Organizations